suitcss/suit/packages/utils-size/README.md

 ## Available classes

 * `u-sizeFull` - Make an element the width of its parent.
 * `u-sizeFill` - Make an element fill the remaining space.
+Distribute space evenly on multiple elements.
+* `u-sizeFillAlt` - An alternative method to make an element fill the remaining space.
+Distribute space based on element width.
 * `u-sizeXofY` (numerous) - Specify the proportional width of an object.

 `X` must be an integer less than `Y`.